Articles > Business > What is an office manager?

 • Working together with other departments (like HR and IT) to maintain smooth internal operations

-Some skills needed to be an office manager can be learned through a business education program while other skills may be gained while actively working in the role.
+Some skills an office manager needs can be learned through a business education program while other skills may be gained while actively working in the role.
 Aside from administrative know-how, skills such as leadership, communication, problem-solving and strategic planning.

 Where do office managers work?

-Here are a few industries in which office manager jobs are common.
+Here are a few industries in which office management jobs are common.

 Hospitals and medical practices

+Working as an office manager in a medical environment is an ideal way to work in healthcare outside of patient-facing roles.
 A medical office manager ensures smooth operations in a hospital or related practice.
-Specific duties of a medical office manager include:
+Specific duties include:

 • Coordinating with medical professionals on creating and implementing daily policies and procedures